 - Full Research Paper

-reports of results from original research
+Reports of results from original research

-brief reports of results from original research
+Brief reports of original research

 - Book Report

-short summaries of the strengths and weaknesses of a book with evaluation of its overall usefulness to the intended audience
+Short summary of the strengths and weaknesses of a book with evaluation of its overall usefulness to the intended audience

-Articles in the Beilstein Journal of Nanotechnology should be cited according to the ACS Style Guide as shown in the following example.
+Articles published in the Beilstein Journal of Nanotechnology should be cited according to the ACS Style Guide as shown in the following example.
 It is recommended to include the DOI in the reference.

 Authors should submit their manuscripts electronically to the Beilstein Journal of Nanotechnology using the secure Beilstein Publishing System.
 The system allows authors to keep informed about of the status of their submission.
 Details of the submission process and acceptable file formats are given in the Submission Checklist and the Instructions for Authors.

-Registration with Beilstein Journal of Nanotechnology
+Registration with the Beilstein Journal of Nanotechnology